petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/tailored-solution-highlights/enterprise-websites.md

 ## Sites

-An external website is one of the major digital assets of an organization that showcases the brand.
-Liferay provides state-of-the-art features for creating immersive digital experiences through external websites.
+An enterprise website is one of the major digital assets of an organization that showcases the brand.
+Liferay provides state-of-the-art features for creating immersive digital experiences through enterprise websites.

 ### Style Books and Master Pages